vjaykrsna/ragbot/README.md

-# Telegram Bot Project: Action Plan
+# RAG-Powered Telegram Bot for Community Support

-This document outlines the step-by-step plan to build the LLM-powered Telegram bot for community support.
+This project is an LLM-powered Telegram bot that uses a Retrieval-Augmented Generation (RAG) pipeline to answer questions based on the chat history of a Telegram group.

 ## Project Architecture

-Here is a high-level overview of the system architecture:
+The system is composed of two main parts: an offline processing pipeline that builds a knowledge base from the chat history, and a live Telegram bot that uses the knowledge base to answer user questions.

 ```mermaid
 graph TD